kriszyp/bindr/readme.md

 We can actually have our content defined with bindr syntax directly in page.
 For example, we could create a page to display a product.
-We will start with the content, providing a simple header that allows the browser to bootstrap the bindr script and interpret itself as bindr content.
+We will start with the content, providing a minimal HTML header that allows the browser to bootstrap the bindr script and interpret itself as bindr content.
 We will include a style element that indicates the user interface file to use (you will note that we use .csx as a file extension for our bindr style sheetsheets):